twilio/video-quickstart-ios/README.md

 - [ARKit](ARKitExample) - Captures augmented reality content with `ARKit` and uses `SceneKit` to place objects in the virtual scene.
 The resulting rendering is previewed locally, and shared in a `TVIRoom` via a custom `TVIVideoCapturer` source.
 This app requires Xcode 9 & iOS 11.
 - [CallKit](VideoCallKitQuickStart) - Shows how to use Twilio Video with the [CallKit](https://developer.apple.com/reference/callkit) framework.
 - [DataTrack](DataTrackExample) - Shows how to use the Data Track APIs for interactive drawing.
-- [MultiParty](MultiPartyExample) - Video conferencing in a Group Room with up to 4 Participants and dominant speaker detection.
+- [MultiParty](MultiPartyExample) - Video conferencing in a Group Room with up to 4 Participants, dominant speaker detection and network quality events.
 - [ReplayKit](ReplayKitExample) - Shows how to use ReplayKit to share the screen, and microphone via `TVIVideoCapturer` and `TVIAudioDevice`.
 - [Screen Capturer](ScreenCapturerExample) - Use a custom `TVIVideoSource` to capture the contents of a `WKWebView`, and fallback to `TVIScreenCapturer` on older versions of iOS.